Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: Structural Design

 \section{Structural Design}

 A metalens, a sophisticated optical device composed of arrays of nanoscale resonators that can individually adjust the amplitude and phase of transmitted light, is constructed from each meta-atom, or unit cell~\cite{kamali2018review}.
-By modifying its geometry, such as its diameter, height, or refractive-index contrast, each unit cell's phase shift may be precisely adjusted, giving precise control over the way light passes through it.
+By modifying its geometry, such as its diameter, height, or refractive-index contrast, each unit cell's phase shift may be precisely adjusted, giving accurate control over the way light passes through it.
 It is possible to form light waves in almost any way by arranging these meta-atoms in a particular phase pattern that is created from the desired optical profile.
 This allows for highly adaptable optical wavefronts through geometric phase engineering.
-The proposed design integrates two distinct types of unit cells, as shown schematically in \textbf{Fig.~\ref{fig:img1}}.
-The first type consists of a sapphire (Al$_2$O$_3$) substrate supporting a cylindrical Ge$_2$Sb$_2$Te$_5$ (GST) nanopillar, as illustrated in \textbf{Fig.~\ref{fig:img1}}b.
-The second type employs a hybrid GST--Si nanopillar configuration deposited on an Al$_2$O$_3$ substrate, as shown in \textbf{Fig.~\ref{fig:img1}}d.
+The design of the proposed varifocal metalens is based on a dual-region configuration with two concentric zones engineered to exhibit distinct focal lengths under different material phase states, as illustrated in \textbf{Fig.~\ref{fig:img1}}a.
+The inner zone (Region 1) reaches up to a radius of 35~$\mu$m, whereas the outer region (Region 2) includes the region between 35~$\mu$m and 55~$\mu$m.
+In both regions, the transmitted light phase is precisely controlled by tightly arranged arrays of subwavelength nanopillars (meta-atoms).
+The proposed design integrates two distinct types of unit cells, as shown schematically in \textbf{Fig.~\ref{fig:img1}}b.
+The first type consists of a sapphire (Al$_{2}$O$_{3}$) substrate supporting a cylindrical Ge$_{2}$Sb$_{2}$Te$_{5}$ (GST) nanopillar, as illustrated in \textbf{Fig.~\ref{fig:img1}}c.
+The second type employs a hybrid GST-Si nanopillar configuration deposited on an Al$_{2}$O$_{3}$ substrate, as shown in \textbf{Fig.~\ref{fig:img1}}d.
 This hybrid approach leverages the high refractive index of Si and the large, reversible index contrast of the GST to realize a dynamically reconfigurable metasurface.
+The cross-sectional schematics of the unit cells, shown in \textbf{Fig.~\ref{fig:img1}}(c,d), depict cylindrical nanopillars of diameter $D$ on an Al$_2$O$_3$ substrate.